Naseband/ProcessLoopbackCapture/README.md

 }
 ```

-Somewhere in your code you can then set up the format, process id and callback and start the capture:
+Somewhere in your code you can then set up the format, process id and callback and start the capture.

 The format, callback and process id can be changed only while the capture is stopped.
 Unlike the original Windows Sample, the AudioClient will start correctly even if you start it on the same process again.